lukas235/CS5001-p3-webserver/ReadMe.txt

 3 Logging - each time a request is made log it to a file, if an invalid request is made log to a separate file
 	This was done in the Logger class.
 The Class implements the two methods logValid(String request) and logInvalid(String request), which are used in the ClientHandler class after the request was analyzed and an appropriate response was sent.
+If the server  sends a
+	200 or 404, the requests get saved in the valid log file.
+If the server replies with 501 or 400 (Bad request) the request was not valid HTTP, this gets logged in the invalid log file.

 4 If a directory was requested, the server search for an index.html file within the folder and sends it as a response.
 	The RequestChecker additionally checks, whether the requested resource was a path (e.g. "/") and looks, if an index.html exists in this path, that should be sent as the standard .html file.
 This is helpful, when only the address, e.g. "localhost" is typed in the browser.

+5 Support of HTTP/1.1 400 Bad Request
+	The server sends this request back, if the client send a request, that does not match with HTTP syntax.